Q1. Why was I admitted to the Summer Bridge Program?

 - Students are housed in the same residence hall with all of the other University of Michigan students enrolled during the summer, providing the opportunity to develop friendships both within and outside the Summer Bridge Program.

 - Successful Bridge students can earn between 8 or 9 credit hours towards graduation.

 - Summer Bridge students have the opportunity to assess and develop academic and personal skills in an environment most conducive to learning.

 - Summer Bridge is the ideal living-learning community

 Q5.
 What classes do I take in the Summer Bridge Program?
 How many credits will I earn?

 A5.
 Summer Bridge Program students take 3 courses in the summer term.
-All students take a Math course, a writing course, and a first-year seminar.
-A typical course schedule will be either 6 credits (Math 103, SWC 100, and CSP 100) or 8 credits (Math 103, English 125, and CSP 100).
+All students take a math course, a writing course, and a first-year seminar.
+A typical course schedule will be either 8 credits (Math 103/104, Writing 100, and CSP 100) or 9 credits (Math 103/104, English 125, and CSP 100).
 Placement into these courses is dependent on both on-line placement exams and placement exams give during the Bridge orientation period.

 Q6.
 I heard that Summer Bridge Students cannot go home for the weekends.
 Is this true?

 A6.
 Generally, we want Summer Bridge students to stay on campus during the weekends.
 Most of the academic work at Michigan is done over the weekend.
 The weekend time can be used to catch up on readings or homework.
 We have found that students do very little work when they go home for the weekends.
 For this reason, we require all Summer Bridge students to remain on campus for each weekend of the program.
 Exceptions to this policy are made by Dr. Dwight Fontenot on a case-by-case basis.
 You can contact him at firstname.lastname@example.org.

 Q7.
 How much does the Summer Bridge Program Cost?